More U.S. aid air dropped into Gaza

 The first U.S. aid drop supplied Gazans with more than 38,000 meals.

-Aid groups say air drops alone are from sufficient given the scale of the crisis.
+Aid groups say air drops alone are far from sufficient given the scale of the crisis.

 The collapse in the delivery of humanitarian aid to Gaza has produced gut-wrenching outcomes: Children dying of malnourishment, desperately hungry Palestinians rushing aid trucks to feed their families, and on Thursday morning, scores killed trying to access aid from a convoy going into Gaza City.